Lahti: Other events

+The Kärpänen motorcycle speedway track existed from circa.1950 to circa.1980, it was located where the Kärpäsen koulu sports field is today and hosted a qualifying round of the Speedway World Championship in 1957 in addition to the Finnish Speedway Championship, multiple times between the years 1963 and 1978.
+Another former speedway track at Pipoo (built in 1980), off the Vanhanradankatu held the final of the Finnish Championship in 1980, 1987 and 1990.

 The 1997 World Games and the 2009 World Masters Athletics Championships were held in Lahti.
 For the 1952 Summer Olympics, some of the football matches were played at Kisapuisto.

-Lahti will host the 2023 Ironman 70.3 World Championship August 26-27, an annual event which rotates venue and is the 2nd most important event in long course triathlon after Kona World Championship held annually in Hawaii.
+Lahti will host the 2023 Ironman 70.3 World Championship August 26–27, an annual event which rotates venue and is the 2nd most important event in long course triathlon after Kona World Championship held annually in Hawaii.

 Transportation

 Local transport

 The city is served by 20 local bus lines, most of which are pendulum lines between two different areas via city centre.
-Bus transport in the Päijänne Tavastia region is organised by the regional transportation authority, known as Lahden seudun liikenne or LSL, and run by several private companies which have bid for the right to run their lines.
+Bus transport in the Päijät-Häme region is organised by the regional transportation authority, known as Lahden seudun liikenne or LSL, and run by several private companies which have bid for the right to run their lines.
 LSL buses cover all urban areas at 10–20 minute intervals and most nearby municipalities at 30–60 minute intervals.

 Lahti is served by VR commuter rail, the Z train to Helsinki and the G train to Riihimäki run hourly.
 Most services to Kouvola don't have a letter designation and are run every three hours aside from rush hours.
 There are plans for building two new train stops inside the city limits before 2020, Hennala and Karisto.
 A local service to Heinola has been proposed but renovating the old line has been deemed too expensive and unprofitable in the long term, unless the Finnish state reaches an agreement with regional councils to finance a direct rail link from Lahti to either Jyväskylä or Mikkeli.